AakashB-1996/sptoify_etl_de/README.md

 - `spotify_data.ipynb`: Jupyter Notebook containing initial data extraction from the Spotify API and transformations to change the data from json to dataframes to make it easy to read.
 - `spotify_etl_lambda.py`: Python script designed to be deployed as an AWS Lambda function for automating the ETL process.
 - `sotify_etl_lambda_transform.py`: Python script for transforming the data within the AWS Lambda function.
+- `spotify_snowflake_load.sql`: SQL script executed on snowflake to create integration, build a stage and utlizie snowpipes to load any new files that landed in s3

 ## Prerequisites